 such as the Electronic Privacy Information Center, the EFF challenged

-the Clipper Chip proposal, saying that it would be illegal and ineffective.
+the Clipper Chip proposal, saying that it would be illegal and also

 In response to the Clipper Chip initiative by the US Government,

-a number of very strong encryption packages were released, such as
+a number of very strong public encryption packages were released,

 widely available to the public, the government would be unable to stop its use.